 The bottom part of the Albaicín, near Elvira street, is like being transported to Morocco.
 Granada has a great Islamic influence and it doesn’t get any clearer than here.
 It’s like walking through a souk in Marrakesh, lots of shops that from the outside look small, but as you get in, is like being part of one the 1001 Nights tales.
 Or Alladins cave.
 Clothes, accessories, jewelry, and the beautiful Moroccan lamps.
 All that you`ll find here so prepare your wallets!

-As you reach the top, there are some cute little squares with bars and restaurants where you can sit at a terrace to rest from the walk and have a drink.
+As you reach the top, there are some cute little squares with bars and restaurants where you can sit on a terrace to rest from the walk and have a drink.
 As I said before, it is common here to receive a tapa (a small bite of food) whenever you order a drink, so just relax and enjoy it!

 Like I said before, the Albaicín has one of the best panoramic views of the Alhambra and the city of Granada, and a stop at the Mirador de San Nicolás to watch the sunset and wait for the Alhambra to light up is a definitely a must-do.
 Just check the sunset hours before going so you won`t have to wait too much.
 But even if you do, this is the reward, and I was so glad I waited: